-If it is not possible to directly exchange your money at a Bundesbank branch, it generally takes four to six weeks from the time the money is lodged with a Bundesbank branch until reimbursement is made or reimbursement is denied in writing.
+If it is not possible to exchange your money at a Bundesbank branch directly, it takes up to three months from the time the money is lodged with a Bundesbank branch until reimbursement is made or reimbursement is denied in writing.

-In particularly difficult or labour-intensive cases, the examination process may take several months.
+In particularly difficult or labour-intensive cases, the examination process may take longer.

 Any further questions?

 You can find answers to frequently asked questions in our FAQs.
-If you have any further questions, please do not hesitate to call our hotline on +49 6131 377-4433.
+If you have any further questions, please do not hesitate to call us.